Pre-Registration FAQs for Continuing Students

 Why am I unable to select laboratory or other required course components?

-The course resolution process will automatically assign related course components (labs and discussions).
-In order to maximize the number of ranked choices that a student receives, the system assigns all ranked courses first and then assigns related course components that best fit the student’s schedule.
+The resolution process will automatically assign related components (labs, discussions, screenings, etc.).
+In order to maximize the number of ranked choices that a student receives, the system assigns all ranked classes first and then assigns related components that fit the student’s schedule.
 Students may change course components online during the Add/Drop period if the desired section is open, or with consent if the section is closed.

 Will I be registered in courses that require consent of the instructor?

-Pre-Registration allows students to select and rank consent courses to help offering departments assess demand for classes.
-Even though a student may request and rank consent courses during this period, the student will not be registered for these courses until consent is obtained.
+While students can add courses with instructor consent to their plan in My Planner, they will not be able to request instructor consent courses during pre-registration.
+Instructor consent courses will not be available to be added to your course ranking submissions.
 Students may obtain consent from the instructor beginning the Wednesday after the quarter ends using a Consent Form available on the Add/Drop site.
-If the instructor uses a paper consent form, return the signed form to the Registrar’s Office, Press Building, 1427 E. 60th Street, for processing after the quarter begins.
+If the instructor uses a paper consent form, return the signed form to the Registrar’s Office, Press Building, 1427 E. 60th Street, for processing after the quarter begins or email to firstname.lastname@example.org.
 NOTE: Consent forms for Autumn quarter courses will not be available until the Wednesday after the Summer quarter ends.

 Will I be registered in courses that have prerequisites?